bobllor/macdeploy/README.md

   - "/search_dir_one"
   - "/search_dir_two"
 server_host: "https://127.0.0.1:5000" # REQUIRED
-file_vault: false
+filevault: false
 firewall: false
+always_cleanup: false
 ```

 The YAML configuration file is used for **default options** of the final binary build.
-The deployment
+The binary uses
-on the client's device is based around the configuration.
+the configuration to setup the deployment process for the clients.

 The ***YAML should be configured prior to building the binary*** or *before the deployment process begins*.
-It is <u>embed into the binary</u>, and any changes will require an update to the binary
+It is <u>embed into the binary</u>, and *any changes will require an update to the binary*
 via `bash scripts/go_build.sh` and `bash scripts/create_zip.sh`.

 A sample config can be found in the repository or by looking at the top of this section.

-***All YAML files are expected to end in `.yml`***.

 Some of the script functionality *will be skipped* if no value is given.
 - For example, if no `packages` are given, then no attempts are made to install any packages.

 ### YAML Reference

-`accounts`: Section of user data that creates the user.
+`accounts`: Creates the default users on the client device.
-- `account_name`: Name of a user group, can be named anything but *must be unique*.
+- `account_name`: Groups info for a user, it can be named anything but *must be unique*.
     - `user_name`: The username of the user, this value *must be unique*.
 If omitted, the binary
     will prompt for an input to create the user.
     - `password` (REQUIRED): The password of the user used to login.
 Required if a user is being made.
     - `ignore_admin`: Ignores creating the user as admin if the `-a` flag is used.
 This is only used for
     default accounts in the YAML config.

-`admin` (REQUIRED): Section of user data that represents the main admin/first account of the device.
+`admin` (REQUIRED): The user info for the main admin/first account of the device.
+Used for automation.
   - `user_name` (REQUIRED): The username of the admin account.
   - `password` (REQUIRED): The password of the admin account.

-`packages`: Section of package file names being installed from the `pkg-files` directory.
+`packages`: Package file names that are being installed from the `pkg-files` directory on the client device.
   - `package_name`: The package file, *it is case sensitive and must have the same name* as
   the `.pkg` files in the package directory.
 Do not include the extension `.pkg`.
     - `installed_file_name`: The application or directory of the package files after installation, *it is